 When the data recovery process is over, you can view the extracted content, listed under different categories.
 All you got to do now is select what you wish to recover and save your files to a secure location.
 It is recommended to save your data to any other location instead of your SD card.

-By now you would be able to format SanDisk SD card on Mac/Windows or fix the SanDisk SD card not formatting issue.
+By now you would be able to format the SanDisk SD card on Mac/Windows or fix the SanDisk SD card not formatting issue.
 Besides that, you can also consider the following suggestions to manage and keep your data safe in your SD card.

 Apart from using an SD card in the right way, also make sure you follow these tips while buying a new SD/memory card.

 Now when you know how to format a SanDisk SD card on Windows, Mac, or Android, you can easily meet your requirements.
-To make things easier for you, I have come up with different ways to format SanDisk SD card on Mac/Windows.
+To make things easier for you, I have come up with different ways to format the SanDisk SD card on Mac/Windows.

-Also, I have provided some smart techniques to fix SanDisk SD card not formatting issue or to recover your lost data from an SD card.
+Also, I have provided some smart techniques to fix SanDisk SD card not formatting issues or to recover your lost data from an SD card.
 Go ahead and try these techniques and let us know if you still encounter any problem while formatting your SanDisk SD card.